-Cynthia has spent most of her life in New Jersey but attended Cedar Crest College in Pennsylvania, where she studied Psychology and Elementary Education.
-While teaching, she went on to receive her masters in Educational Leadership from The College of St. Elizabeth.
+Cynthia resides in Asbury, NJ and has spent most of her life in The Garden State.
+She attended Cedar Crest College in Pennsylvania, where she studied Psychology and Elementary Education.
+While teaching, she went on to receive a Masters Degree in Educational Leadership from The College of St. Elizabeth.

-She and her first husband, Lance, had two children when Lance was killed in the 9/11 attacks.
-Cynthia is now remarried to Tom, whom she describes as "a great father and husband," and they have a third child together.
-Tom works in law enforcement and will join Cynthia on the cruise.
+Cynthia and her first husband, Lance, were raising two daughters when Lance was killed in the 9/11 attacks.
+Cynthia is now re-married to Tom, and they have a third daughter together.
+Tom will accompany Cynthia on the cruise.

-Cynthia started volunteering at the age of thirteen and has never stopped.
-She was involved in the Big Brothers/Big Sisters Program in college and, as a teacher, she tutored children through the “Stay Smart University” program.
-There she tutored children with long-term illness who were in the hospital for extended periods of time.
+Cynthia began volunteering in seventh grade for the Special Olympics and has never stopped.
+She was involved in the Big Brothers/Big Sisters Program in college and, as a teacher, she tutored children through the “Stay Smart University” program, tutoring hospitalized children.

-Cynthia has three daughters and has been a Girl Scout leader for the past 10 years.
-She also volunteers her time in her children’s schools and the community, and she believes it is important to teach her children the value of volunteering.
+Cynthia also volunteers her time in children’s schools and the community, along with leading her daughter’s Girl Scout troops.
+She believes it is important to teach her children the value of volunteering.

-Last year, aboard the 2014 Celebrity Cruise, she was fortunate to have met Adam Cook, President of Operation Standing Tall For American Troops (S.T.A.T).
-Realizing she shared a common bond with Adam in valuing our Veterans, they worked together and she has since begun a chapter of Operation S.T.A.T in New Jersey.
-"Being able to thank our veterans first-hand is another piece of the puzzle for me after 9/11."
+During the 2014 Celebrity Cruise, Cynthia met Adam Cook, President of Operation Standing Tall For American Troops (S.T.A.T).
+Realizing they shared a common bond in valuing our Veterans, they worked together, and she has since begun a chapter of Operation S.T.A.T in New Jersey.